andreibalbo/teamdraft/README.md

 docker-compose up -d
 ```

-Note this will cause the app container to start sleeping and the engine container to run the API application.
+Note: this will cause the app container to start sleeping and the engine container to run the API application.

 Enter the app container:
 ```bash